PDF (8.5 x 11" Printable Version) | Size: 1.3 MB

 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) is one of 27 Institutes and Centers at the National Institutes of Health (NIH), the nation’s premier biomedical research agency.
-Established in 1986, the NIAMS supports research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
+Established in 1986, the NIAMS focuses on diseases of the bones, joints, muscles, and skin.
+The Institute uses its annual budget of about $600 million to support research, train researchers, and communicate scientific advances.

-The NIAMS works to understand and treat diseases and conditions, such as:
+The NIAMS aims to understand and find new treatments for conditions such as:

 - Autoinflammatory diseases